Yes, unfortunately, sea moss gel can indeed go bad.

 Sea moss gel goes bad because it is a natural product made from organic matter.
 As seaweed is technically a marine vegetable, it is going to deteriorate over time.

 So, if you plan on making your own sea moss gel, it’s important to remember that soaking it in fresh water or cooking before blending will mean that you will get a limited lifespan out of it.
+Another solution is to get all the same essential nutrients from sea moss pills that don't expire nearly as quickly.
+There are many great brands out there but these are our favorite since they also include bladderwack and burdock root.

 However, there is the option of adding extra chemicals to preserve, and many companies selling sea moss gel do this to keep their gel useable for longer.